-We consider an allowance to be reasonable only if all the following conditions apply:
+We consider an allowance to be reasonable if all the following conditions apply:

-- the allowance is based only on the number of business kilometres driven in a year; - the rate per kilometre is reasonable; and - you did not reimburse the employee for expenses related to the same use of the vehicle, except in situations when you reimburse an employee for toll or ferry charges or supplementary business insurance if you have determined the allowance without including these reimbursements.
+- The allowance is based only on the number of business kilometres driven in a year. - The rate per kilometre is reasonable. - You did not reimburse the employee for expenses related to the same use of the vehicle.
+This does not apply to situations where you reimburse an employee for toll or ferry charges or supplementary business insurance, if you determined the allowance without including these reimbursements.

-When your employees complete their tax returns, they do not include this allowance in income.
+When your employees complete their income tax and benefit return, they do not include this allowance in income.